 How a Seed Grows by Helene Jordan

 Farmer’s Market Color Sorting Set – the best sorting set ever!
-Has a wide variety of fruits and vegetables.
+Has a wide variety of fruits and vegetables that my children loved.

-You may purchase the classroom use license below:
+You may purchase the Vegetable Coloring Pages here:

 - Facebook102